extract_1d step extracts a 1D signal from a 2D or 3D dataset and

 An EXTRACT1D reference file is used for most modes to specify the location and size of the target and background extraction apertures.
 The EXTRACT1D reference file is not used for Wide-Field Slitless Spectroscopy data (NIS_WFSS or NRC_WFSS).
-The extraction region is instead taken to be the full size of the input subarray or cutout, or restricted to the region within which the world coordinate system (WCS) is defined.
+For these modes the extraction region is instead taken to be the full size of the input 2D subarray or cutout for each source, or restricted to the region within which the world coordinate system (WCS) is defined in each cutout.

-For IFU data, the extraction options differ depending on whether the target is a point source or an extended source.
+For slit-like 2D input data, source and background extractions are done using a rectangular aperture that covers one pixel in the dispersion direction and uses a height in the cross-dispersion direction that is defined by parameters in the EXTRACT1D reference file.
+For 3D IFU data, on the other hand, the extraction options differ depending on whether the target is a point or extended source.
 For a point source, the spectrum is extracted using circular aperture photometry, optionally including background subtraction using a circular annulus.
-For an extended source, rectangular aperture photometry is used, with the entire image being extracted, and no background subtraction, regardless of what was specified in the reference file or command-line arguments.
-For either point source or extended, the photometry makes use of astropy photutils.
-The region of overlap between an aperture and a pixel can be calculated by one of three different methods: “exact”, limited only by finite precision arithmetic; “center”, i.e. the full value in a pixel will be included if its center is within the aperture; or “subsample”, which means pixels will be subsampled N x N, and the “center” option will be used for each sub-pixel.
+For an extended source, rectangular aperture photometry is used, with the entire image being extracted, and no background subtraction, regardless of what was specified in the reference file or step arguments.
+For either point or extended sources, the photometry makes use of the Astropy affiliated package photutils to define an aperture object and perform extraction.

 For most spectral modes an aperture correction will be applied to the extracted 1D spectral data (unless otherwise selected by the user), in order to put the results onto an infinite aperture scale.
-This is done by creating interpolation functions based on the APCORR reference file data and applying the interpolated aperture correction (a multiplicative factor between 0 and 1) to the extracted, 1D spectral data (corrected data include the “flux”, “surf_bright”, “error”, and “sb_error” columns in the output table).
+This is done by creating interpolation functions based on the APCORR reference file data and applying the interpolated aperture correction (a multiplicative factor between 0 and 1) to the extracted, 1D spectral data (corrected data include the “flux”, “surf_bright”, “flux_error”, “sb_error”, and all flux and surface brightness variance columns in the output table).

 Calibrated and potentially resampled 2D images or 3D cubes.
 The format should be a CubeModel, SlitModel, IFUCubeModel, ImageModel, MultiSlitModel, or a ModelContainer.
 For some JWST modes this is usually a resampled product, such as the “i2d” products for MIRI LRS fixed-slit, NIRSpec fixed-slit, and NIRSpec MOS, or the “s3d” products for MIRI MRS and NIRSpec IFU.
 For other modes that are not resampled (e.g. MIRI LRS slitless, NIRISS SOSS, NIRSpec BrightObj, and NIRCam and NIRISS WFSS), this will be a “cal” product.
 For modes that have multiple slit instances (NIRSpec fixed-slit and MOS, WFSS), The SCI extensions should have keyword SLTNAME to specify which slit was extracted, though if there is only one slit (e.g. MIRI LRS and NIRISS SOSS), the slit name can be taken from the EXTRACT1D reference file instead.